cs1302uga/cs1302-tutorials/emacs/emacs.md

 ![Split Screen in Emacs](split.PNG)

 In Emacs, each window is called a buffer.
 When we talk about splitting, we talk about splitting the _current buffer_.
+When multiple buffers are displayed, Emacs places the text cursor in the current buffer and usually highlights the area containing the buffer's name.

 | Binding   | Action                                                                 |
 |-----------|------------------------------------------------------------------------|